Guide to Moving Insurance – Get the Best Coverage for Your Move

 Typically, homeowner's insurance policies cover personal property while it is present at the insured's primary house.
 However, the amount of protection provided for personal effects while they are moving may be restricted or excluded.

-It's crucial to thoroughly read the terms and conditions of the homeowner's insurance policy to ascertain what kinds of coverage are included and what kinds of coverage can be excluded, including coverage for things in transit during a move.
+It's important to carefully read the terms and conditions of your homeowner's insurance policy to understand what is covered and what is excluded, including coverage for items in transit during a move.

 International Moves